manimino/criu-rogue/README.md

 ### Saving

-We'll be snapshotting the whole tmux session.
+We'll be snapshotting the tmux process tree, which includes rogue.

-CRIU can't snapshot it while you're attached.
-So detach with `Ctrl+b, d` first.
+CRIU can't snapshot it while you're attached, so detach with `Ctrl+b, d` first.
 (Ctrl+b enters the tmux Command Mode, and "d" detaches.)

 Run `save save1`.
 This will snapshot the tmux process tree to the `/saves/save1` dir.

 ### Loading

 Run `load save1`.
-It will load the tmux process tree from disk.
+It will restore the tmux process tree from disk.

-Make sure you're not already running tmux, of course.
-(Quit Rogue with `Shift+Q, y` if needed. `exit` to quit tmux.)

-Then attach to the tmux session with `tmux attach`.
+Then attach to the new tmux session with `tmux attach`.

 ### Portability

 Each save is a few megabytes.
 They will show up in the `saves/` subdirectory outside the container.

-A save game created in one container should be usable in another container launched from the same OS.
+A save game created in one container will be usable in another container launched from the same OS.
-It is not known how kernel-dependent the saves are.

 ## Notes